aakashchothani0311/cent_job_app_portal/README.md

 - can_rec_users_creation.sql

 ## Note
 - In case if the scripts need to be re-run, please run main_script.sql, insert_script.sql, view.sql and can_rec_users_creation.sql in the above sequence.
+The script - 'admin_super_user_creation.sql' need to be run only once at the start.